jcassel/OctoPrint-SIOReaction/README.md

     - __Out Active__ React when this IO Output point changes from Not Active to Active
     - __Out Not Active__ React when this IO Output point changes from Active to Not Active
     - __GCode Command__ React when a specific GCode command is detected.

+Note that when creating a reaction the format must follow a few rules.
+- All key words are case sensitive.
+  - on, off, toggle, IO, GC, WT are all key words used when creating a reaction.
+  - When identifying an IO Point, it must be 2 characters in length.
+Example: IO point 1 is "01"

 ## UI Samples
 ![Settings](/assets/img/SettingsExample.png)